-Algo Registry¶
+Algo registry¶

-If you have a large portfolio of algos you are distributing to users, you may want to also offer a custom panel or system that allows these users easily manage your algos on their local machines.
-Such a system would be especially valuable if you offer several products that all complement each other (e.g., two cBots and a custom indicator that all need to be installed to function properly).
+If you have a large portfolio of algos you are distributing to users, you may want to also offer a custom panel or system that allows these users to easily manage your algos on their local machines.
+Such a system would be especially valuable if you offer several products that all complement each other (for example, two cBots and a custom indicator that all need to be installed to function properly).
 If a user skips installing a required product, you will be able to alert them to this fact.

 To help you and your users, the Algo API exposes the AlgoRegistry